 Radiologic Technology

-MCC's Radiologic Technology Program trains students to perform diagnostic imagining exams.
-Radiologic technologists are responsible for accurately positioning patients to ensure that a quality diagnostic image is produced.
-They work closely with radiologists, the physicians who interpret medical images to diagnose disease or injury.
+MCC’s Radiologic Technology Program prepares students to perform diagnostic imaging exams.
+Radiologic technologists position patients carefully to produce clear, high-quality images.
+They work closely with radiologists, who use these images to diagnose illness or injury.

-After successful completion of the two-year Radiologic Technology Program, students receive an Associate of Applied Science degree and may apply to take the certification exam administered by the American Registry of Radiologic Technologists.
+After completing the two-year Radiologic Technology Program, students earn an Associate of Applied Science degree.
+Graduates may then apply to take the certification exam offered by the American Registry of Radiologic Technologists.

 Admission Process & Criteria

-Visit the Admission Process & Criteria page to review the application criteria and to apply.
+Visit the Admission Process & Criteria page to review the application requirements and apply.

 For More Information